Liang-guo-du/DualSPHysics_wiki/CPU-and-GPU-implementation.md

 ### General Information

-Detailed information about the CPU and GPU implementation can be found in the
+Detailed information about the CPU and GPU implementation can be found in the papers:
-papers:

 Crespo AJC, Domínguez JM, Rogers BD, Gómez-Gesteira M, Longshaw S, Canelas R, Vacondio R, Barreiro A, García-Feal O. 2015.
 DualSPHysics: open-source parallel CFD solver on Smoothed Particle Hydrodynamics (SPH).
 Computer Physics Communications, 187: 204-216. doi: 10.1016/j.cpc.2014.10.004

 Domínguez JM, Crespo AJC, Valdez-Balderas D, Rogers BD. and Gómez-Gesteira M. 2013.
 New multi-GPU implementation for Smoothed Particle Hydrodynamics on heterogeneous clusters.
 Computer Physics Communications, 184: 1848-1860. doi: 10.1016/j.cpc.2013.03.008

 Domínguez JM, Crespo AJC and Gómez-Gesteira M. 2013.
 Optimization strategies for CPU and GPU implementations of a smoothed particle hydrodynamics method.
-Computer Physics Communications, 184(3):
+Computer Physics Communications, 184(3): 617-627. doi:10.1016/j.cpc.2012.10.015
-617-627. doi:10.1016/j.cpc.2012.10.015

-Valdez-Balderas D, Domínguez JM, Rogers BD, Crespo AJC.
-2012.
-Towards accelerating smoothed particle hydrodynamics simulations for free-surface flows on multi-GPU clusters.
-Journal of Parallel and Distributed Computing. doi:10.1016/j.jpdc.2012.07.010

 Crespo AJC, Domínguez JM, Barreiro A, Gómez-Gesteira M and Rogers BD.
 2011.
 GPUs, a new tool of acceleration in CFD: Efficiency and reliability on Smoothed Particle Hydrodynamics methods.
 PLoS ONE, 6(6), e20685. doi:10.1371/journal.pone.0020685

 Domínguez JM, Crespo AJC, Gómez-Gesteira M, Marongiu, JC.
 2011.
 Neighbour lists in Smoothed Particle Hydrodynamics.
-International Journal For Numerical Methods in Fluids, 67(12): 2026-2042. doi:
+International Journal For Numerical Methods in Fluids, 67(12): 2026-2042. doi: 10.1002/fld.2481
-10.1002/fld.2481

 The DualSPHysics code is the result of an optimised implementation using the best approaches for CPU and GPU with the accuracy, robustness and reliability shown by